kontent-ai/kontent-ai-migration-toolkit/README.md

         preserveWorkflow: true, // when enabled, language variants will preserve their workflow information
         projectId: 'targetProjectId',
         apiKey: 'targetProjectId',
-        enableLog: true, // shows progress of immport in console
         fixLanguages: true, // backup manager will attempt to create missing languages & map existing languages
         workflowIdForImportedItems: '00000000-0000-0000-0000-000000000000' // id that items are assigned });